China renews blue alert for rainstorms | International

 - China

-Beijing [China], August 20 (ANI/Xinhua): China's National Meteorological Center on Friday renewed a blue alert for rainstorms in some northeastern and eastern parts of the country, calling for precautionary measures.
-From 8 a.m.
-Friday to 8 a.m.
-Saturday, heavy rains are expected in parts of Liaoning and Jiangsu provinces, with up to 120 mm of rainfall expected in certain areas.
+Beijing [China], August 25 (ANI/Xinhua): China's National Meteorological Center on Wednesday renewed a blue alert for rainstorms in multiple regions of the country, calling for precautionary measures.
+From 8 p.m.
+Wednesday to 8 p.m.
+Thursday, downpours are expected in parts of Sichuan, Chongqing, Guizhou, Hubei, Shaanxi, Henan, Yunnan, Tibet and Inner Mongolia.
+Parts of Chongqing Municipality will see up to 150 mm of rainfall.

-These regions are likely to encounter over 70 mm of hourly precipitation accompanied by thunderstorms and gales.
-The national observatory has advised local authorities to remain alert for possible flooding and suggested schools and kindergartens take appropriate measures to ensure the safety of students.
+Some of these areas are likely to encounter over 60 mm of hourly precipitation accompanied by thunderstorms and gales, said the center.
+It has advised local authorities to prepare for rainstorms, suggested schools and kindergartens take appropriate measures to ensure the safety of children, and reminded drivers to watch out for road waterlogging and traffic jams.

-The center also reminded drivers in affected areas to watch out for flooding and traffic jams.
 China has a four-tier color-coded weather warning system, with red representing the most severe warning, followed by orange, yellow and blue.
-(ANI/Xinhua)
+(ANI/Xinhua )

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)